dustinpfister/blog_posts/_posts/nodejs-filesystem-read-file.md

 ### 1.3 - Setting the encoding

 Often I am working with text files rather than some kind of binary data.
-Although I can alwoays just call the to string method of a buffer, often I give the utf8 encoding in order to read text files.
+Although I can always just call the to string method of a buffer, often I give the utf8 encoding in order to read text files.

 ```js
 let fs = require('fs');